simonwrafter/LUR7/header_and_config/Readme.md

 hardware a number of libraries have been written.
 The code is hosted at [Github] and licensed under [GPLv3].

-Documentation for the code can be generated using [doxygen], or read [here].
+Documentation for the code can be generated using [doxygen], or read it [here].

+This documentation covers the shared folder header_and_config.

 When using the code here in documented include LUR7.h to each file of your project; all LUR7 libraries are included through this file.
 By including LUR7.h